Health Topics

 Causes

-OAT gene mutations that cause gyrate atrophy result in a reduced amount of functional ornithine aminotransferase enzyme.
-A shortage of this enzyme impedes the conversion of ornithine into P5C.
-As a result, excess ornithine accumulates in the blood (hyperornithinemia), and less P5C than normal is produced.
-It is not clear how these changes result in the specific signs and symptoms of gyrate atrophy.
-Researchers have suggested that a deficiency of P5C may interfere with the function of the retina.
-It has also been proposed that excess ornithine may suppress the production of a molecule called creatine.
-Creatine is needed for many tissues in the body to store and use energy properly.
-It is involved in providing energy for muscle contraction, and it is also important in nervous system functioning.
+Although it is not clear exactly how these changes result in the specific signs and symptoms of gyrate atrophy, researchers have suggested that a buildup of ornithine may be toxic for cells in the retina.
+It has also been proposed that excess ornithine may reduce the production of a molecule called creatine.
+Creatine is needed for many tissues in the body to properly store and use energy.
+It helps provide energy for muscle contraction and is also important for nervous system functioning, a feature that may explain the peripheral neuropathy and muscle weakness seen in some people with gyrate atrophy.

 Inheritance